County Guide

 Best sites to review first

-Instant Checkmate Useful for surfacing prior out-of-state address history for Durham's large transplant population before committing to multi-state court searches Quick first-pass searches
+Instant Checkmate Surfaces prior out-of-state address history for Durham's large transplant population — identifies the prior state before committing to multi-state court portal searches Prior-state identification and current vs. campus address confirmation before eCourts selection

 Frequently asked questions